NCERT Exemplar Class 11 Biology Solutions Chapter 7 Structural Organisation in Animals

 Answer:

-a.
-Helps in catching the sound wavesb.
-Helps in holding the female body during the process of copulation
+b.
+Helps in holding the female body during the process of copulation.

 c.
-It helps in providing underwater vision
+It helps in providing underwater vision.

 Question:18